wellcometrust/landing-page-generator/README.md

 # Wellcome Landing Page Generator

-Generates a simple Wellcome-branded HTMl landing page with a list of links.
+Generates a simple Wellcome-branded HTML landing page with a list of links.

+## Dependencies

+`node` 7.6.0+

 ## Installation